izzymsft/Confluent-WTH/SETUP-RESOURCES.md

 Certain Terraform & bash scripts have been designed to enable you speed up the provisioning and configuration of the Azure resources necessary for the Hackathon.

-The Terraform scripts are in the `terraform` folder and the bash scripts used to provision or configure the Confluent Cloud resources are named `confluent-setup-*` in the root directory of this respository.
+The Terraform scripts are in the `terraform` folder and the bash scripts used to provision or configure the Confluent Cloud resources are named `confluent-setup-*.sh` in the root directory of this respository.
+The following instructions provide guidance on how to leverage these automation scripts in your work.

 ### Getting Access to the Git Repo